 Our Top Picks: 10 Easy Fingerpicking Songs

 1. “House Of The Rising Sun” By The Animals

-This song has an easily recognizable picking pattern, and it's arguably one of the most popular folk songs ever.
+This song has an easily recognizable picking pattern, and it’s arguably one of the most popular folk songs ever.
 Nobody really knows who originally wrote it, but it was well known as a folk song before recording artists brought it to even greater prominence.
-The most popular recorded version is by British band The Animals, although countless artists, including Bob Dylan, have recorded their own versions.
+The most popular recorded version is by the British band The Animals, although countless artists, including Bob Dylan, have recorded their own versions.